 This focus area is addressing the gaps in networking and real-time data management by developing advanced algorithms, techniques, and software tools.
 These tools and techniques will deliver solid outcomes that support the future power grid's ability to:

 - identify, filter, and reduce data based on conditions and locations to ensure real-time performance,

 - define scientific principles, requirements and resources to enable large-scale information network modeling and simulation environments; enabling the evaluation of performance and scalability challenges under real-time constraints,

 - develop operational sensor prototypes that allow adaptive autonomous operation supporting new distributed control paradigms, and

 - address and develop capabilities for secure real-time data transfer (data in motion) and create new methods that ensure integrity, privacy and confidentiality of devices through new cryptographic and non-cryptographic management techniques.

-To tackle these questions, we will expand the size and scope of the EIOC to include a flexible and reconfigurable network infrastructure design laboratory, which will validate the models, frameworks, algorithms and tools being developed within the FPGI.
+To tackle these questions, are expanding the size and scope of the EIOC to include a flexible and reconfigurable network infrastructure design laboratory, which will validate the models, frameworks, algorithms and tools being developed within the FPGI.

-We will also focus on simplifying the deployment challenges of large-scale power grid networks by addressing configuration and routing aspects relevant to efficiency and reliability.
-PNNL will perform research on extending multi-topology routing protocols to support richly connected mesh network topologies and enable multi-path, multi-criteria routing in wired and wireless networks.
-Another field of research in this focus area will be new routing protocols in order to prevent traffic diversion (false route injection) and denial of service attacks.
+We are focusing on simplifying the deployment challenges of large-scale power grid networks by addressing configuration and routing aspects relevant to efficiency and reliability.
+PNNL is performing research on extending multi-topology routing protocols to support richly connected mesh network topologies and enable multi-path, multi-criteria routing in wired and wireless networks.
+Another field of research in this focus area is new routing protocols in order to prevent traffic diversion (false route injection) and denial of service attacks.
 Lastly, by tackling operational complexity associated with public key infrastructures, certificate revocation, identity and key management, we will improve cyber security.

 List of Projects: